Welcome, Instagram people! Monster Complex™ celebrates monster stories in classic fiction and pop culture.

 According to Looper, Barker was once in conversation with the makers of one of the Godzilla movies.
 Looking at how the horror author once pitched how to make the iconic monster more of a terror again.

-Celebrating the classic novel from the father of science fiction, and lots of times that they borrowed Wells’ ideas for movies and TV—including classic Universal Monster movies, plus animated films, TV series, and more.
+Celebrating the classic science fiction novel, and the lots of times H.G.
+Wells’ ideas were borrowed for movies and TV—like the Universal Monster movies, animated films, TV shows, and more.

 Who are YOUR favorite horror authors?
-We’ve got behind-the-scenes info on popular horror writers Stephen King, Tananarive Due, Mary Shelley, Koji Suzuki, Ray Bradbury, Silvia Moreno-Garcia, and many more!
+Behind-the-scenes info on Stephen King, Tananarive Due, Mary Shelley, Koji Suzuki, Ray Bradbury, Silvia Moreno-Garcia, and many more!

-Celebrating several self-published and hybrid urban fantasy authors, including Ilona Andrews, Jessica Cage, Dan Willis, Whitney Hill, N.D.
+Celebrating several independent urban fantasy authors, including Ilona Andrews, Jessica Cage, Dan Willis, Whitney Hill, N.D.
 Jones, N.E.
 Conneely, D.M.
-Guay, Lindsay Buroker, and lots more!
+Guay, Lindsay Buroker, and more!

 The horror comedy author explains what led to him adapting the cult classic disaster parody, reveals his goals for the novelization, and tells us why he didn’t include any George Clooney jokes.